archead/ChoccyMiwk/README.md

 # ChoccyMiwk

-A simple PowerShell Script that install all your needed application quickly using chocolatey
+A simple PowerShell Script that installs all your needed application quickly using chocolatey

 ## WARNING!!!